 Consensus-building

 In line with the late Qaboos’s effort to make the national narrative of development and renaissance synonymous with his personal being, his successor, Sultan Haitham, has presented himself as the embodiment of Oman’s renewed renaissance (“nahda mutajaddida”) and the sole source of power.
 Simultaneously, there is a consistent recent history of demonstrations calling for greater democratization, accountability and a loosening of control from the center.
-Since 2011, there have been broader societal protests against corruption and worsening economic conditions, but they have fallen on deaf ears, even though the protests stopped short of calling for regime change.
-Expectations raised by Haitham’s accession to the throne and the promulgation of the new Basic Law in 2021 have already faded.
-For example, the 2021 Oman Council Law has further restricted the largely consultative role of the bicameral institution, while the May 2021 popular protests quickly spread across the whole country.
-Since 2020, policies regarding internal security and civil liberties have shown strong continuity with those of the previous regime, as evidenced by the heightened suppression of human rights activists and dissenting voices.
-The religious establishment, the business elite and tribal leaders generally support the government’s policy of preserving the current authoritarian order.
+Expectations raised by Haitham’s accession to the throne and the promulgation of the new Basic Law in 2021 have long faded.
+For example, the 2021 Oman Council Law has further restricted the largely consultative role of the bicameral institution.
+Since 2020, policies regarding internal security and civil liberties have shown strong continuity with those of the previous regime – as evidenced by the heightened suppression of human rights activists and dissenting voices.
+The religious establishment, the business elite and tribal leaders actively support the government’s policy of preserving the current authoritarian order.

 Consensus on goals